FK Mladá Boleslav: 2010s–2020s

 The club's greatest successes in the following years included winning the Czech Cup in the 2010–11 and 2015–16 seasons.
 In the league, the club was among the wider top teams from 2010 to 2017, finishing on the third place once and on the fourth place several times.
 These results guaranteed FK Mladá Boleslav a place in the qualifying rounds of European cups, but the club never managed to advance to the group stage during this era.

 In 2018–19, the new format of the Czech First League with division into three groups after the regular season was introduced.
 In that season FK Mladá Boleslav finished 7th, but won the play-offs for participation in the 2019–20 UEFA Europa League qualifying rounds.
 The top goalscorer of the 2018–19 season was Mladá Boleslav's Nikolay Komlichenko with 29 goals, which became the league record for goals scored in a single season.
-In January 2020, Komlichenko transferred to FC Dinamo Moscow for a fee of around 3.5 million EUR, a record in the club's history.
+In January 2020, Komlichenko transferred to FC Dinamo Moscow for a fee of around €3.5 million, a record in the club's history.

 In 2018–2023, the club finished in the middle of the league table each time.
 In the 2023–24 season, the club finished in fifth place and, after a five-year break, made it to the European cups.
 After the season, David Trunda bought a majority stake (51 %) in the club and became its president, ending the 21-year era of Josef Dufek.
 The city of Mladá Boleslav owns 34 % of the shares.
 In 2024–25 UEFA Conference League, FK Mladá Boleslav advanced through three qualifying rounds to the league phase of the competition.
+In 2024–25, Mladá Boleslav finished 12th, which was the worst result since the first season in the Czech First League.

+In January 2026, Matyáš Vojta transferred from Mladá Boleslav to AC Sparta Prague for €4 million, which is the highest amount in the club's history and the highest for a transfer within the Czech First League.